What's Nearby

 So while you’re taking advantage of Southern Utah’s national parks and red rock recreational opportunities, spice up your nighttime activities with world-class theater.
 Themes, characters, and plots that still resonate today come alive at this wonderful festival during a summer and a fall season.
 There is so much to experience during the Utah Shakespeare Festival — from Shakespearean dramas to contemporary productions to educational opportunities.

-In 1962, the Utah Shakespearean Festival produced its first season on a makeshift platform.
+In 1962, the Utah Shakespeare Festival produced its first season on a makeshift platform.
 Leveraging townsfolk and volunteers, the ragtag company built their own props and costumes and performed three of Shakespeare’s plays to an audience of little more than 3,000.
-Now the Tony Award-winning festival operates with a $7 million budget and attracts nearly 130,000 people to Cedar City.
+Now the Tony Award-winning festival operates with a $8.5 million budget and plays to over 100,000 patrons annually.

-Actors deliver the charming and classically Shakespearean dialogue decked in full Elizabethan costumes at the open-air, outdoor Adams Shakespearean Theatre, a replica of Shakespeare's Globe Theatre.
-The theatre so closely resembles Shakespeare’s Globe Theatre in London that in 1981 the BBC came to Cedar City to film some of its Shakespeare series.
-The Adams Shakespearean Theatre only stages Shakespearean productions, and the 2015 season was its last, making way for a new facility a few blocks away.
-An updated space for carrying on the festival’s traditions, the Engelstad Shakespeare Theatre will be part of the Beverley Taylor Sorenson Center for the Arts and is slated to open in 2016.
-The indoor Randall L Jones Theatre features contemporary works — both matinee and evening shows.
+Until 2015, actors delivered their charming and classically Shakespearean dialogue decked in full Elizabethan costumes at the open-air, outdoor Adams Shakespearean Theatre, a replica of Shakespeare's Globe Theatre.
+The theater so closely resembled Shakespeare’s Globe Theatre in London that in 1981 the BBC came to Cedar City to film some of its Shakespeare series.
+Now staged just a few blocks away at the Beverley Taylor Sorenson Center for the Arts at Southern Utah University, performance spaces include the the Engelstad Shakespeare Theatre (which feels very similar to the now retired Adams Theatre), the Randall L Jones Theatre and the Eileen and Allen Anes Studio Theatre.

 The Utah Shakespeare Festival has been recognized widely for its efforts.
 This includes a Tony Award for America’s Outstanding Regional Theatre in 2000.
 The following year, it was honored by National Governors Association with the award for Distinguished Service in the Arts for Artistic Production.
 And the 50th anniversary production of A Midsummer’s Night Dream broadcast by BYUtv won a regional Emmy Award for “best special event coverage, live or edited.”